Hôtel Lutetia

-The Hôtel Lutetia, located at 45 Boulevard Raspail, in the Saint-Germain-des-Prés area of the 6th arrondissement of Paris, is one of the best-known hotels on the Left Bank.
+The Mandarin Oriental Lutetia, Paris, located at 45 Boulevard Raspail, in the Saint-Germain-des-Prés area of the 6th arrondissement of Paris, is one of the best-known hotels on the Left Bank.
 It is noted for its architecture and its historical role during the German occupation of France in World War II.

 History

-Early Years
+Early years

 The Lutetia was built in 1910 in the Art Nouveau style to designs by architects Louis-Charles Boileau and Henri Tauzin.
-It was founded by the Bon Marché department store, which sits opposite it facing Square Boucicaut.
+It was established by Boucicaut family, owners of the Bon Marché department store, which sits opposite it facing Square Boucicaut.
 The Lutetia is located at the intersection of Boulevard Raspail and rue de Sèvres, adjacent to the Sèvres-Babylone Métro station.
 The hotel is named for an early pre-Roman town that existed where Paris is now located.